Airy Core allows you to connect many different sources: our Live Chat Plugin, Facebook Messenger, WhatsApp, or your own custom sources.

 Connecting a channel allows the possibility of starting a conversation between a source and your Airy Core instance.
 Once a channel has been connected, your Airy Core instance will start ingesting messages and create new conversations accordingly.

-With the Channels UI you can connect your sources via UI
+With the Control Center UI you can connect your connectors via UI

 The ingestion platform processes incoming webhook data from different sources.
 It then makes sense of the data and reshapes it into source independent contacts, conversations, and messages (see our glossary for definitions).